How to Integrate Legacy Systems: Top Challenges and Strategies

 All of these factors can contribute to a slow project speed.
 If it’s taking so long to integrate your legacy system, you might find that you’re better off modernizing it.

+How much are you spending to keep your existing system?
 Banks and insurance companies spend 75% of their budgets maintaining legacy systems.
-You have to ask yourself if it’s worth it to keep paying the costs of legacy system maintenance.
+Comparing the cost of rebuilding against the portion of your budget dedicated to maintenance may be all the insight you need.
+So be sure to ask yourself if it’s worth it to keep paying the costs of legacy system maintenance.

 5 steps for integrating legacy systems

-DevSquad Blog How to Integrate Legacy Systems Infographic 3 v1 1For a successful legacy integration project, make sure to follow these steps:
+DevSquad Blog How to Integrate Legacy Systems Infographic 3 v1 1Here’s the steps on how to integrate legacy systems:

 1. Clarify the purpose and requirements of the integration